faabiopontes/daily-dose-of-development/building-web-apps-nodejs-express/library/README.md

 ## Section 5 - Templating

-- Building a Web Application
 - Templating Engines
 - Using Pug
 - Using EJS
 - Our First Real Page

 ### Pug

 - Simplifies our HTML by removing closing tags and using indentation of code
 - Can receive a object of properties from the render()
 - We can loop over a list on a pug file

 ## Section 6 - Routing

 - Build Routes for Our Application (our app now has routes for a list of and each book)
 - Separating Files (our routes from books are in a different file now)
 - Parameter Variables (a different route id for every book)
 - Router Fuctions (Higher-order functions)

 ## Section 7 - Databases

 - Getting Data from SQL Server (Setting up our DB on Azure)
 - Using MongoDB (installed local and using basic functions and queries)
 - Mongo Command Line (how to access our MongoDB from CLI)